 The Best Medicare Supplement (Medigap) Plans in Massachusetts

-More than 346,000 Massachusetts residents are enrolled in a Medicare Supplement Insurance plan to round out their Medicare health care coverage.
-Commonly referred to as Medigap plans, these policies pay for some of the deductibles, coinsurance and out-of-pocket expenses that aren't paid for by Medicare Part A and Part B. About three out of 10 Medicare beneficiaries in Massachusetts pay premiums to a private insurer for this coverage.
+More than 35% of Original Medicare beneficiaries in Massachusetts are enrolled in a Medicare Supplement Insurance plan to round out their Medicare health care coverage.
+Commonly referred to as Medigap plans, these policies pay for some of the deductibles, coinsurance and out-of-pocket expenses that aren't paid for by Medicare Part A and Part B.

 When you combine the government's Original Medicare plan with a private Medigap policy in Massachusetts, Medicare pays a portion of covered costs including hospital care, doctor's visits, imaging tests and treatments.
 Medigap then pays certain expenses that otherwise come out of your wallet, such as deductibles and copays.
 The specific benefits you get depend on which Massachusetts Medigap plan you have.